-Pre-check - Runs the NetBackup preinstall environment checker.
+precheck - Runs the NetBackup preinstall environment checker.
 You can only use this option with the Deployment policy type.

-StagePackage - Moves a package to the client, but does not install it.
+stage - Moves a package to the client, but does not install it.
 Also performs the precheck operation.
 You can only use this option with the Deployment policy type.

-InstallPackage - Installs the specified package.
-Also performs the precheck and stagepackage operations.
-If you already performed the stagepackage operation, the installpackage command does not move the package again.
+install - Installs the specified package.
+Also performs the precheck and stage operations.
+If you already performed the stage operation, the install command does not move the package again.
 You can only use this option with the Deployment policy type.